lukeforte40/d287/README.md

     3. Added text inputs for inventory for inhouse and outsourced parts forms.
 InHousePartForm.hmtl lines 22-23 and OutsourcedPartForm.html lines 24-25 mainscreen.html lines 50-51
     4. renamed file the persistent storage is saved to as 'spring-boot-h2-d287'. application.properties line 6
     5. added enforcement guaranteeing that inv is between or at min and max.
 AddOutsourcedPartController.java lines 49-25 AddInhousePartController.java lines 48-51

+H.  Add validation for between or at the maximum and minimum fields.
+The validation must include the following:
+•  Display error messages for low inventory when adding and updating parts if the inventory is less than the minimum number of parts.
+•  Display error messages for low inventory when adding and updating products lowers the part inventory below the minimum.
+•  Display error messages when adding and updating parts if the inventory is greater than the maximum.

+    1-3.
+Added error message when inventory is below minimum and above maximum.
+AddOutsourcedPartController.java lines 32, 54-60  AddInhousePartController.java lines 32, 54-60 InhousePartForm.html and OutsourcedPartForm.html line 11